AbdiazizAbdullahi/Flatdango/README.md

 # Flatdango

 ## Introduction
-This is a simple app that display names of animals.When clicked on one of the names it displays the detail of the animal.It also enables one to vote for the animal they want.
+This is a program that diplays a list of films and when clicked on one of them it shows the detail of the film. inside the detail card you can click on the 'Buy ticket' to but your ticket. you won't be able to buy ticket if it is sold out.

 ## Requirements
--Create git hub repository(Private one)
+-Create git hub repository(Make it public)
 -Add Collaborator(Technical Mentor)
--The neccessary JS, HTML & CSS
+-Make the neccessary files eg.JS, HTML & CSS

 ## Installations
 -Run;